touhidulislam1999/Simple-Weather-Application-using-javascript-html-and-css/README.md

 **A sleek and interactive web application for real-time weather updates.**
 The Weather App is a lightweight and intuitive web application designed to provide real-time weather updates for any city worldwide.
 It is built with HTML, CSS, and JavaScript, and leverages the OpenWeatherMap API to fetch and display weather information in a user-friendly interface.

-With its responsive design and simple functionality, the app ensures a seamless experience across devices.
+With its responsive design and minimalistic functionality, the app ensures a seamless experience across devices.
 Users can quickly check the temperature, weather conditions, humidity, and wind speed, all presented in a visually appealing layout.

 This project serves as a foundation for further enhancements, such as dynamic backgrounds, weather forecasts, and geolocation features, making it an excellent starting point for beginners exploring API integration and web development.
 Powered by the **OpenWeatherMap API**.